Topic overview

 • Virtual phone systems.
 Think of your old, traditional switchboard, but modelled completely in software and capable of creating a virtual phone system by using a mixture of mobile phones and landlines.

 • VoIP (Voice over Internet Protocol).
-VoIP phone systems use the internet for calls.
+VoIP phone systems such as HubSpot use the internet and VoIP software allowing you to make calls direct from the VoIP platform.

 • Self-hosted VoIP.
 The business pays for the VoIP hardware required and hosts it in their own premises.